hicops/hicops.github.io/docs/index.md

 ![Graphical Abstract]({{ site.baseurl }}/assets/grabs.jpg){: .align-center height="475" }

 ## Research Work
-Please read the following research paper for extensive introduction to the research work, parallel design and technical concepts behind HiCOPS.
-A preprint of the paper is available [here]().
+Please read the following research paper for an extensive introduction to the research work, parallel design and technical concepts behind HiCOPS.
+A pre-print of our paper is available [here]().

-*Placeholder for the paper*

 Please cite us if you use our work.
 Thank you.

+*[TODO] Placeholder for the paper*

 ## Application
 Computational Proteomics researchers and developers can utilize HiCOPS core library to accelerate their worklflows.
 Integration is as simple as implementing shared-memory versions of database indexing, filtering, peptide-to-spectrum scoring, post-processing etc. algorithms within HiCOPS.